Free Knitted Carrot Pattern - Easy Toy Knitting Pattern

 This pattern version is published under copyright to me ©Lynne Rowe 2011 and is for your own personal use only.
 Feel free to sell items made from this pattern for charity fundraising purposes, or to gift to family and friends.
 Selling small numbers for profit is only allowed with permission.
 Please email lynne@knitcrochetcreate.com for permission to sell in small numbers.
 By downloading or using this pattern, you agree to these terms.

-• Toy filling that confirms to British Safety Standards
+• Toy filling (fiber fill) that confirms to Safety Standards.

 Abbreviations used

-• M1: make 1 increase by by picking up the horizontal strand of yarn that lies between the two stitches on the needles and knitting into the back of it (this twists the stitch and prevents a hole); stocking stitch: one row knit, one row purl, repeated as many times as stated;
+• M1: make 1 increase by by picking up the horizontal strand of yarn that lies between the two stitches on the needles and knitting into the back of it (this twists the stitch and prevents a hole).

 • P2tog: purl the next two stitches together as one stitch to decrease 1 stitch.